-For the seventh time since their introduction in 1986, Swansea City are looking forward to a play-off campaign having secured their berth in the Championship semi-finals in a dramatic finale to the regular season on Wednesday night.
+For the eighth time since their introduction in 1986, Swansea City are looking forward to a play-off campaign having secured their berth in the Championship semi-finals.

-Here, we look back at some of the Swans finest play-off moments, including a meeting with this season’s semi-final opponents Brentford.
+Here, we look back at some of the Swans finest play-off moments..

 Torquay United 3 Swansea City 3

 Division Four play-off final, second leg – May 25, 1988